Gauge Theory in Riem(M): Connection Forms

-\subsubsection{Equivariant metrics}
+\subsection{Equivariant metrics}

-We here first list a wide range of such supermetrics which are $\DD$-invariant.
-We are able to prove this for any supermetric of the form $FG_\beta$ where $G^{abcd}_\beta=g^{ac}g^{bd}-\beta g^{ab}g^{cd}$ which is a one-parameter family of supermetrics such that $G_{\mbox{ DW}}=G_1=:G$, and weighted by a functional $F:\M\ra C^\infty(M)$, which we call {\it lapse potential} and define it as: \begin{defi} A lapse potential is any functional $F:\M\ra C^\infty(M)$ formed from $g$ and its curvature tensor by means of tensor product, index raising or lowering, contraction and covariant differentiation.\end{defi}
+We here first list a wide range of inner products in $\M$ which are $\DD$-invariant.
+We are able to prove equivariance for any supermetric of the form $FG_\beta$ where $G^{abcd}_\beta=g^{ac}g^{bd}-\beta g^{ab}g^{cd}$ is a one-parameter family of supermetrics, weighted by a functional $F:\M\ra C^\infty(M)$, which we call {\it lapse potential} and define as: \begin{defi} A lapse potential is any functional $F:\M\ra C^\infty(M)$ formed from $g$ and its curvature tensor by means of tensor product, index raising or lowering, contraction and covariant differentiation.\end{defi}